 Would you afford Van Meegeren one saving grace?

-JL Personally, I find Van Meegeren utterly fascinating, and I always will.
-For all his faults, he was intelligent, clever, and profoundly resourceful — a truly brilliant fraud.
+Personally, I find Van Meegeren utterly fascinating, and I always will.
+For all his faults, he was intelligent, clever and profoundly resourceful—a truly brilliant fraud.
 And in an era when we have Bernard Madoff running around, and our entire economy looks more and more like a Potemkin village every day, I think Van Meegeren can probably still teach us a thing or two.